vncsleal/sane-kit/README.md

 ## Getting Started

-> A more in-depth guide is available in the [Sanity documentation](https://www.sanity.io/docs).
+> A more in-depth guide is available in the [Sanity documentation](https://www.sanity.io/docs/create-your-own-sanity-template).
 > Need inspiration or help creating a template?
-Join the [#creators channel in Sanity’s Slack community](https://slack.sanity.io) to connect with others and get feedback.
+Join the [#template-creators channel in Sanity’s Slack community](https://slack.sanity.io) to connect with others and get feedback.

 ### Clone the Repository

 Clone the template repository to your local machine.

 ### Install Dependencies